-(t) "Senior resident" means any person who is over sixty-five (65) years of age and who has been a resident of the state of Idaho as hereinbefore provided for not less than five (5) years.
+(t) "Senior resident" means any person who is over sixty-five (65) years of age who meets the definition of a "resident" pursuant to the provisions of this section.

 (u) "Nonresident" means any person who does not qualify as a resident.

 (v) "Order, rule, regulation and proclamation" are all used interchangeably and each includes the others.